swindlesmccoop/smart/README.md

+# WARNING: This is not nearly close to ready yet

-# Swindles McCoop's Auto Rice Tool
+## Swindles McCoop's Auto Rice Tool
 Run `sh smart.sh` and follow the directions